datagrok-ai/public/help/stories/integration-story.md

 ## JavaScript API

-JavaScript is the lingua franca of the web, and naturally it is a first-class language in the Grok ecosystem.
+JavaScript is the lingua franca of the web, and naturally it is a first-class language in the Datagrok ecosystem.
 We expose a [JavaScript API](../develop/js-api.md) that allows you to control most of the platform, including data manipulation, handling platform events, creating custom viewers, controlling window docking, customizing the platform, etc.